Plugging into the Power Supply for Our Christian Life

 Feeling drained and weakened indicates we’re in need of more spiritual power.
 But how do we get it?

 In this post, we’ll read some verses in Philippians and Ephesians, along with their insightful notes from the New Testament Recovery Version, to discover the source of power for our Christian life.

-Paul’s experience and Philippians 4:13
+Paul’s experience seen in Philippians